emee-dev/apicize/app/src-tauri/help/about.md

-# :toolbar-left

-:logo
+# :logo :toolbar-top

+# What is Apicize?

 Apicize is yet another application to test HTTP calls.
+Its *raison d'être* is to lower the friction between interactively testing in development and leveraging that testing in an automated fashion during deployment, post-deployment health checks, etc.

 ## What differentiates Apicize?

-### "All Local" Application

-This application runs on your computer and the only external connection it makes are to the APIs you configure in your tests.
-It does not store information anywhere other than your drive.
-It does not bombard you with marketing requests to upsell you on collaboration features, cloud storage, etc.

 ### Test-Driven

 Whenever you set up a Request, you get a default [test](help:requests/test) created which checks for an HTTP status 200.
-Obviously, meaningful tests may require more than this.
-You may want to inspect the response and confirm data.
+Obviously, meaningful testing will often require more than this.
+You may want to inspect the response and validate data.
 You may want to test for known error conditions.
 Apicize accomodates [BDD style testing](https://en.wikipedia.org/wiki/Behavior-driven_development) using the
 [Chai](https://www.chaijs.com/) library.
-Apicize supports running Groups of Requests either in Sequence or in Parallel.
-This lets you test chains of dependent requests, or to perform load testing by making concurrent calls.
+Apicize supports running Groups of Requests either in Sequence or Concurrently.
+This lets you test chains of dependent requests, or to ensure idempotency by making multiple calls in parallel.

+### "All Local" Application

+This application runs on your computer and the only external connection it makes are to the APIs you configure in your tests.
+It does not store information anywhere other than your drive.
+It does not bombard you with marketing requests to upsell you on collaboration features, cloud storage, etc.

 ### Secure